Raynos/fishcake/endpoints/auth/README.md

 This is a simple example of an endpoint

-It contains an example of putting business logic in the
+It contains an example of using business logic
-    domain folder.